ned14/llfio/Readme.md

 - [ ] All time based kernel tests need to use soak test based API and auto adjust to valgrind.
-- [x] Raise the sanitisers on per-commit CI via ctest.
-- [ ] Rename all ParseProjectVersionFromHpp etc to parse_project_version_from_hpp etc
 - [ ] In DEBUG builds, have io_handle always not fill buffers passed to remind people to use pointers returned!
 - KernelTest needs to be generating each test kernel as a standalone DLL so it can be fuzzed, coverage calculated, bloat calculated, ABI dumped etc
   - Easy coverage is the usual gcov route => coveralls.io or gcovr http://gcovr.com/guide.html
 - [ ] Single include generation
-- [x] Make updating revision.hpp updated by the pre-commit git hook
-- [ ] Add missing functions on handle/file_handle from AFIO v1

 ### clang AST parser based todos which await me getting back into the clang AST parser: